tfrankie88/gameOfZonez/readme.md

 ## Setup

 You've been provided starter HTML, CSS and JS.
 Everything should be linked properly including **jQuery**.
-There's no need to edit `index.html` or `style.css` - work only in `game1.js` for Game 1 and `game2.js` for Game 2. **User jQuery for all DOM manipulation**.
+There's no need to edit `index.html` or `style.css` - work only in `game1.js` for Game 1 and `game2.js` for Game 2. **Use jQuery for all DOM manipulation**.

-Before coding, look through the instructions and notes for the game you're working on.
+Before coding, **look through the instructions and notes for the game you're working on**.
 Be sure to spend some time thinking about how to build a game out before actually touching ANY code.
 Even if your pseudocode isn't perfect, it breaks down the problem into smaller steps to tackle and gives you a roadmap of how to proceed.

 ## Completion